IMJLA/Export-Permission/README.md

 ### -GroupNamingConvention
 Valid group names that are allowed to appear in ACEs

+By default, this is a scriptblock that always evaluates to $true so it doesn't evaluate any naming convention compliance

 Specify as a ScriptBlock meant for the FilterScript parameter of Where-Object

 In the scriptblock, use string comparisons on the Name property